qiyf/PredictiveGenome/analyzeChromatinConformation/visStructure/README.md

 python VMDmain.py -h
 ```

+This script will produce three files.
+PDB is a coordinate file, PSF is a topology file that provides information on the bond and angle between atoms.
+The VMD script reads xx.

 ### Visualize 3D structure with VMD

 After generating the VMD scripts and in order to visualize the structure, open the VMD software (available at [http://www.ks.uiuc.edu/Research/vmd/](http://www.ks.uiuc.edu/Research/vmd/)) and click under `Extension/TK Console` option, go to the folder: [`./VMDScript/`](./VMDScript/), find the VMD script for the corresponding chromosome and load it in the VMD console.
 E.g., for Gm12878, chromosome 1, execute the following command in the VMD console: